Security¶

 property: password

-if you instead just want to map every key-value pair from your AWS secret you can use dataFrom (this method is preferred):
+If you prefer to map every key-value pair from your AWS secret, you can use dataFrom (this method is preferred):

 apiVersion: external-secrets.io/v1